- Reference Number: HEY-578/2018

 Your next pregnancy

 Before trying for another baby you should allow yourself time to recover both physically and mentally.
-In your next pregnancy you should contact your doctor as soon as you think you are pregnant.
+In your next pregnancy you should contact the Early Pregnancy Assessment Unit (EPAU) / Ward 30 as soon as you think you are pregnant.
 This is so you can have an early pregnancy scan at six weeks, to check that the pregnancy is in the right place this time.
-The overall risk of another ectopic pregnancy is between 7 to 10 %.
+The overall risk of another ectopic pregnancy is between 7 to 10%.

 An ectopic pregnancy can be a devastating experience.
 Your feelings may vary enormously in the weeks and months following your loss.
 You may feel relieved to be free from pain and out of danger, but also grieve the loss of your baby.